mit-quest/bridger/README.md

+# bridger
-# bridger\n MIT's Quest for Intelligence build and Release Agent
+MIT's Quest for Intelligence build and Release Agent